 The best solution for any other PIN-related problem is to enter your PIN more slowly and methodically, leaving some space between each key-press.

 You can also dial in using a different PIN, such as the General PIN, which we provide for every event in your email reminder notification.
-If your assigned PIN consistently fails, let us know at http://support.theshiftnetwork.com/anonymous_requests/new and we can assign you a new PIN.
+If your assigned PIN consistently fails, let us know by submitting a ticket at http://support.theshiftnetwork.com/anonymous_requests/new, and we can assign you a new PIN.

 Drops are generally infrequent or intermittent issues with the relationship between the MaestroConference line and specific phone numbers or telephone service providers.
 Please just call right back.
 If your line is dropping repeatedly, it might be helpful or necessary to try a different dial-in number and/or PIN... and this is why we provide the General PIN.